timayres/3DL_scripts/README.md

 ### Usage
 Here is a general overview of how to use the functions to write your own scripts.
 You can also examine the 3DP app functions for practical examples.

-First define the variable `ml_SF` with the filename of the script file you want to create, for example `temp.mlx`.
+First define the variable `ml_SF` with the filename of the script file you want to create, for example `rotate.mlx`.
 WARNING: if this filename already exists it will be overwritten.
+If you do not set a filename it will use "TEMP3DP_default.mlx" as a default choice.

 ####Write the mlx script
-Functions that begin with `mlx` actually write xml code to the `ml_SF` filename.
+Functions that begin with `mlx` actually write xml code to the `ml_SF` mlx filename.

 `mlx_begin` - must always be the first mlx function called.
 This writes the opening tags, and also adds `mlx_merge_V` for stl files (this is the same as selecting "Unify Duplicate Vertices" when importing STLs in the gui).